-BART releases 15-step plan to welcome back riders as region reopens
+BART's 15-step plan to welcome back riders

-BART releases 15-step plan to welcome back riders as region reopens
+BART's 15-step plan to welcome back riders

 BART is working hard to reimagine transit service as the region begins to reopen and riders return.
 We understand the public is looking to us to provide reassurance that service is as safe as possible and social distancing is followed.
 To welcome riders back and regain confidence in public transit, BART is taking the following 15 steps while continuing to explore new measures and technologies that could assist in a safe recovery.